 I stepped forward and took Miss Taris’s arm.
 “Miss Taris, I do believe you are overcome with joy.
 Please excuse us, Lord Taris.
 Lady Dupuy and I wish to congratulate our friend.”

-Lady Innocence cast me an odd look, but she took Miss Taris’s other arm and helped me to take her from the salon.
+Lady Innocence cast me an odd look, but she took Miss Taris’s other arm and helped me to escort her from the salon.